Helping Doctors Track Their Credentials

 The Internal Challenge at BilliMD

-BilliMD relied on Excel sheets to communicate progress.
+BilliMD relied on spread sheets to communicate progress.
 When issues arose, doctors received buried, text-heavy messages, making it hard to spot problems or act quickly.

 Consequences of the Problem